stablekernel/aqueduct/_posts/2016-06-23-serialization.md

 user.posts.first.user.id == user.id
 ```

 While managed objects from a database will not have cyclic references, managed objects you instantiate yourself can (if you mistakenly do so).
-While these cyclic object graphs can be used build `Query<T>`s, they cannot be serialized.
+While these cyclic object graphs can be used to build `Query<T>`s, they cannot be serialized.
 You'll get a stack overflow error.
 It's best to avoid creating cyclic graphs altogether.
 For example:

 ```dart
 // do:
 var user = new User();
 posts.forEach((p) {